ParkWardRR/Hypervisor-DSM-Upgrade-Arc-Loader-Vmware_proxmox/README.md

 - Ensure you've downloaded the `arc-*.vmdk-dyn.zip` file from the [appropriate source](https://github.com/AuxXxilium/arc/releases)

+## Parts
+- Esxi host
+- Lenovo SA120
+- HBA - Dell perc h330+ SAS3008

 ## Instruction Steps
 Follow the sequence for Arc setup on ESXi and upgrading from DSM 6 to DSM 7:

-1. **Transfer the .vmdk file to your ESXi host**: Use scp (secure copy protocol) to securely transfer the downloaded file to your ESXi Host.
-Replace `<ESXi host IP>` and `datastore-name` with your actual ESXi host IP and datastore name respectively.
-Example:
+1. **Transfer the .vmdk file to your ESXi host**: Use scp (secure copy protocol) to transfer the downloaded file to your ESXi host securely.
+Replace `<ESXi host IP>` and `datastore-name` with your ESXi host IP and datastore name, respectively.
  ```bash
 scp ~/Downloads/arc-23.10.1b.vmdk-dyn.zip root@<ESXi host IP>:/vmfs/volumes/datastore-name/
 ```

+2. **Shutdown the DSM 6 VM**: Ensure you've safely shut down the DSM 6 VM.
+This prevents conflict or overlap between the DSM 6 and DSM 7 instances.

-2. **Unzip the transferred file**: Once the file is transferred, connect to your ESXi host and unzip the file in the appropriate directory.
+3. **Unzip the transferred file**: After transferring the file, log into your ESXi host and unzip the file in the appropriate directory.
 ```bash
 unzip /vmfs/volumes/datastore-name/arc-23.10.1b.vmdk-dyn.zip
 ```

-3. **Clone and reformat `.vmdk` file**: Utilize `vmkfstools` on ESXi host to clone and reformat the `.vmdk` file.
-This step removes any unnecessary bloat and ensures an optimal file format.
+4. **Clone and reformat `.vmdk` file**: Use `vmkfstools` on ESXi host to clone and reformat the `.vmdk` file, streamlining the file structure and storage.
 ```bash
 vmkfstools -i /vmfs/volumes/datastore-name/arc-dyn.vmdk /vmfs/volumes/datastore-name/arc-dyn-clone.vmdk -d thin
 ```

-4. **Remove the existing disk from your VM settings**: This is a preparatory step for attaching the cloned `.vmdk` file.
-Make sure not to delete it from the filesystem.
+5. **Remove the existing disk from your VM settings**: Before attaching the cloned `.vmdk` file, detach the existing disk from your virtual machine.
+Make sure not to delete this disk from the file system.

-5. **Add the `arc-dyn-clone.vmdk` as an existing hard disk**: Link this cloned `.vmdk` to the VM as an existing hard disk.
-Take note to attach it to `sata0:0`.
+6. **Add the `arc-dyn-clone.vmdk` as an existing hard disk**: Connect the cloned `.vmdk` to the VM as an existing hard disk.
+Make sure to attach it to `sata0:0`.

-6. **Initiate DSM 7 VM**: Use the MAC addresses from the DSM 6 VM to start initiating DSM 7 VM.
-This allows a smoother transition between the DSM versions.
+7. **Initiate DSM 7 VM**: Use the MAC addresses from the DSM 6 VM to configure the network interface card (NIC) on your DSM 7 VM.

-7. **Power on the VM**: At this point, you can turn on the virtual machine.
+8. **Power on the VM**: Now you can turn on the virtual machine.

-8. **Shutdown the DSM 6 VM**: Ensure you've safely shut down the DSM 6 VM.
-This avoids any conflict or overlap between the two DSM versions in operation.

-9. **Set Arc's drive mapper**: Change the setting of Arc's drive mapper to auto.
-This setting assists in the optimal utilisation of Arc Loader during DSM 7's installation.
+9. **Set Arc's drive mapper**: Adjust Arc's drive mapper to "auto" or "active", optimizing Arc Loader's function during the DSM 7 installation.

-10. **Install DSM 7**: With the earlier steps completed, now initiate the actual installation of DSM 7.
+10. **Install DSM 7**: With the earlier steps completed, start installing DSM 7 using Arc.

-11. **Shutdown DSM 7 VM**: Ensure to power off the DSM 7 virtual machine after the installation process.
+11. **Shutdown DSM 7 VM**: After the successful installation, power off the DSM 7 virtual machine.

-12. **Transfer PCIe passthrough**: This step is important for maintaining device connections and inputs during the upgrade.
-Shift PCIe passthrough of HBA from the DSM 6 VM to newly installed DSM 7 VM.
+12. **Transfer PCIe passthrough**: To maintain device connections and inputs during the upgrade, shift PCIe passthrough of the host bus adapter (HBA) from the DSM 6 VM to the new DSM 7 VM.

 13. **Boot the DSM 7 VM to Arc**: Start the DSM 7 VM on Arc.

-14. **Adjust Arc's drive mapper**: Switch Arc's drive mapper to the "active" setting.
-This is necessary to correctly map drive paths in your setup.
+14. **Adjust Arc's drive mapper**: Change Arc's drive mapper to the "active" setting, correctly mapping drive paths in your setup.

-15. **Boot DSM 7**: Finally, turn on DSM 7 and confirm everything is functioning as expected.
+15. **Boot DSM 7**: With all configurations set, turn on DSM 7 and ensure it's working as expected.

-16. **Restore your storage pools**: This is to bring-back any data sets or storage structures.
-It’s always important to restore storage pools to ensure your system has all the data you had before.
+16. **Restore your storage pools**: Recall the saved data sets and storage structures to ensure your upgraded system has access to prior data per your setup requirements.

 ---

-If any clarifications are required, feel free to raise an issue in this repository.
+Feel free to raise an issue in this repository if you need any clarifications.